calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Impact**: Medium
 **Likelihood**: Medium
-**Description**: Heavy reliance on block.timestamp for critical operations can lead to miner manipulation and timing issues.
+**Description**: Reliance on block.timestamp for critical operations can lead to miner manipulation and timing issues.

+**Context**: Timestamp manipulation became less concerning after Ethereum's move to Proof of Stake, but remains relevant on other chains and for precise timing requirements.
+The GovernMental Ponzi scheme ($1M) collapsed partly due to timestamp manipulation issues.
+Smart contracts should avoid precise timing requirements and never use timestamps for random number generation or exact timing guarantees.

 **Vulnerable Code**:
 ```solidity